The First Day

 Amongst the reports Max has are papers by three research groups.
-They don’t know of the other, but the combined work can have some far reaching ramifications.
+They don’t know of the other groups or their work, but the combined work can have some far reaching ramifications.
 If the first two can be brought together they’ll be very useful.
-If all three can come together it will be extremely useful.
+If all three can come together it will provide extremely useful results.

 The first report is about a much more compact power cell or battery.
 The project is all but finished.
 The only problem is they can’t regulate the power output flow.
 The system is either all on or all off.

 Second is a report on a powerful portable laser.
 But further research on it is limited, due to the lack of a good portable power unit.
 They test well with major fixed power sources exceeding the project parameters.
 However, the aim is a man-portable field unit, and the best they can do is a generator that fits in the back of a large pick-up truck - it’s too big.